โœซ BOOKS โœซ FASHION โœซ HOME DECOR

 Cuyahoga Valley National Park, Ohio

 As dedicated to environmental restoration as preservation, Cuyahoga Valley National Park teaches a masterclass in the power of dedicated environmentalism.
-Easily accessible from both Cleveland and Akron, the park boasts a historical connection to some of our nation’s early cross-country transportation routes.
-Though its iconic Towpath Trail is accessible for hikers of all skill levels, you can also take a ride on the historic Cuyahoga Valley Scenic Railroad and see the incredible greenery whizz by you effortlessly.
+Easily accessible from both Cleveland and Akron, the park boasts a historical connection to some of the earliest cross-country transportation routes.
+The iconic Towpath Trail is accessible for hikers of all skill levels.
+You can also take a ride on the historic Cuyahoga Valley Scenic Railroad and see the incredible greenery whizz by you effortlessly.
 Bonus points if you pack a cozy thermos of apple cider!

 New River Gorge National Park & Preserve, West Virginia